-There are many dangers that can arise within the course of substance abuse.
-Each substance in itself can produce a wide variety of negative and health impacting effects.
+Many dangers can arise within the course of substance abuse.
+Each substance in itself can produce a wide variety of harmful and health impacting effects.
 But, these kinds of effects can be compounded when different substances are used together regularly.
-There are different types of substances and the effects of each type can react with and exacerbate each other.
-One of the most dangerous combinations of substances is opioids and alcohol.
+There are different types of substances, and the effects of each can react with and exacerbate each other.
+Chronic alcohol abuse while on pain meds is one of the most dangerous combinations of substances.

-There are a large amount of individuals that are prescribed pain medications within our modern society.
-They serve an extremely valuable medical purpose and can help many individuals to be able to operate in their lives without horrible or daily pain.
-Unfortunately, they are also used by a large amount of people for recreational purposes.
-These medications are extremely potent and they are not advised to be used in conjunction with many other substances due to the resultant reactions.
-But, there are many who struggle with chronic alcohol abuse along with either being prescribed these meds or recreationally using them.
+There are a lot of individuals that are prescribed pain medications within our modern society.
+They serve an extremely valuable medical purpose and can help many people to be able to operate in their lives without horrible or daily pain.
+Unfortunately, they are also used by a lot of individuals for recreational purposes.
+These medications are extremely potent, and they are not advised to be used in conjunction with many other substances due to the resultant reactions.
+But, many struggle with chronic alcohol abuse along with either being prescribed these meds or recreationally using them.

 A large part of the danger with this combination lies in the fact that both of these substances are categorized as depressants.
 Depressants, in general, can produce effects such confusion, slowed breathing, impairment of judgment, and many others.
 When these two are combined, they can exacerbate each other’s effects, which can impact the individual much more severely.

-The effects of combining opioids and alcohol can be quite dangerous and even deadly in some circumstances.
-This includes effects such as:
+The effects of alcohol abuse while on pain meds can be quite dangerous, and even deadly in some circumstances.
+These effects include: